yellowdog/python-examples/README.md

 When a Task is allocated to a Worker on a node by the YellowDog Scheduler, the following steps are followed:

-1. The Agent running on the node downloads the Task's properties: its `taskType`,  `arguments`, `environment`, `taskdata`, and (from the Object Store) any files in the `inputs` list and any available files in the `inputsOptional` list.
+1. The Agent running on the node downloads the Task's properties: its `taskType`, `arguments`, `environment`, `taskdata`, and any Data Client inputs specified in `taskDataInputs`.
 A number of `YD_` environment variables are also automatically set by a combination (optionally) of `yd_submit`, and the Agent itself -- see above for details.
-2. The downloaded files are placed in an ephemeral directory created for this Task's execution, and into which any output files are also written by default.
 2. The Agent runs the command specified for the `taskType` in the Agent's `application.yaml` configuration file.
 This done as a simple `exec` of a subprocess to run the Task.
 3. When the Task concludes, the Agent uses the exit code of the subprocess to report success (zero) or failure (non-zero).
-4. The Agent then gathers any files in the `outputs` and `outputsRequired` lists and uploads them to the Object Store.
-If a file in the `outputsRequired` list is not found, the Task will be reported as failed.
-The Agent will also optionally upload the console output (including both `stdout` and `stderr`) of the Task, contained in the `taskoutput.txt` file.
-5. The ephemeral Task directory is then deleted.
+4. The Agent uploads any Data Client outputs specified in `taskDataOutputs`.
+The ephemeral Task directory is then deleted.

 Note that if a Task is aborted during execution, the Task's subprocess is sent a `SIGTERM`, allowing the Task an opportunity to terminate any child processes or other resources (e.g., containers) that may have been started as part of Task execution.
 In addition, there is the option to set an `abort` clause as part of the Task Type specification in the Agent's `application.yaml` file, in which case the script specified in the `abort` clause takes over responsibility for any abort handling.